HaDeSMonsta/get_flight_data/README.md

 - On Linux, open a terminal, navigate to the directory containing the executable file and run `./<executable_file_name>`.

-Ensure your system meets the essential network requirements for fetching data from SimBrief and AVWX APIs.
+Ensure your system meets the essential network requirements for fetching data from SimBrief, AVWX and Vatsim APIs.

 ## Functionality